google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ```

 ### Modify the move methods
-We are now going to add logic to the move methods to skip over the previous and
+Add logic to the move methods to skip over the previous and
 next connections.
 We can reference the below image as we add logic to the
 move methods.
-The red boxes represent the nodes we are planning on skipping.
+The red boxes represent the nodes we want to skip.

 ![Displays the abstract syntax tree with the previous and next connection nodes highlighted in red.](./skip_connections.png)